gordwilling/data-structures-and-algorithms/project-2/explanation_7.md

 ## Problem 7 - Http Router using a Trie

-Searching for min and max takes one traversal of the list, thus is done in O(n) time.
-Space complexity is constant O(1)
+The time complexity for insert and find are O(m) where m is the number of elements in the path.
+This could be considered constant as it is not related to the overall size of trie itself.

+The space complexity is relative to the number of path elements stored in the trie, so O(n) where n is the number of path elements stored